apiverve/phonenumbervalidator.NET-API/Readme.md

 ## Usage

-The Phone Validator API documentation is found here: [https://docs.apiverve.com/api/phonenumbervalidator](https://docs.apiverve.com/api/phonenumbervalidator).
+The Phone Number Validator API documentation is found here: [https://docs.apiverve.com/api/phonenumbervalidator](https://docs.apiverve.com/api/phonenumbervalidator).
 You can find parameters, example responses, and status codes documented here.

 ### Setup

 ###### Authentication
-Phone Validator API uses API Key-based authentication.
+Phone Number Validator API uses API Key-based authentication.
 When you create an instance of the API client, you can pass your API Key as a parameter.

 ```
 // Create an instance of the API client
-var apiClient = new PhoneValidatorAPIClient("[YOUR_API_KEY]", true);
+var apiClient = new PhoneNumberValidatorAPIClient("[YOUR_API_KEY]", true);
 ```

 ---